Registrar’s Frequently Asked Questions

 Academic Policy FAQs

-- You MUST have 36 overall completed units which include your general education and major and/or minor requirements and any electives to get you to that number
+You must have completed a total of 36 units, which include general education, major and/or minor requirements, and any electives needed to reach this total.

 Class standing is determined by the number of units completed.